Facebook iconTransformers vs vLLM vs SGLang: Comparison Guide

 Serving with vLLM

-vLLM is not only useful for running models in scripts it also lets you serve them as a high-performance API with support for OpenAI’s chat format.
+vLLM isn’t limited to scripts, it also lets you serve models as a high-performance API using the OpenAI chat format.
+This is the setup I usually switch to once I need consistent latency across multiple requests.
 This is helpful when building apps that need to send prompts to the model over HTTP.

 You can serve a model like TinyLlama using this command: